yammer/tenacity/README.md

 The arguments are:

 1. `commandKey`: This creates a circuit-breaker, threadpool, and also the identifier that will be used in dashboards.
-This should be your implementation of the `TenacityProperyKey` interface.
+This should be your implementation of the `TenacityPropertyKey` interface.

-It is possible to create multiple circuit-breakers that leverage a single threadpool, but for simplicity we are not allowing that type of configuration.
+*It is possible to create multiple circuit-breakers that leverage a single threadpool, but for simplicity we are not allowing that type of configuration.*

-Dropwizard
+How to add to your Dropwizard Service
 ----------

 1. To leverage within dropwizard first at the following to your `pom.xml`: